-- Upgrade VCS or SFHA on CP servers to version 7.0 if the current release version is prior to version 6.1. - You do not need to upgrade CP servers to version 7.0 if the release version is 6.1 or later. - CP servers on version 6.1 or later support HTTPS-based communication with application clusters on version 6.1 or later. - CP servers on version 6.1 or later support IPM-based communication with application clusters on versions before 6.1. - You need to configure VIPs for HTTPS-based communication if release version of application clusters is 6.1 or later. - You need to configure VIPs for IPM-based communication if release version of application clusters is before 6.1.
+- Upgrade VCS or SFHA on CP servers to version 7.1 if the current release version is prior to version 6.1. - You do not need to upgrade CP servers to version 7.1 if the release version is 6.1 or later. - CP servers on version 6.1 or later support HTTPS-based communication with application clusters on version 6.1 or later. - CP servers on version 6.1 to 7.0 support IPM-based communication with application clusters on versions before 6.1. - You need to configure VIPs for HTTPS-based communication if release version of application clusters is 6.1 or later.